Choose a tab above to find words that begin with that letter.

 chip

-(also "chip and run, chip and roll, bump and run") a shot that is designed to roll (run) farther than it flies (usually, but not always, from near the green)
+(also "chip shot, chip and run, chip and roll, bump and run") a shot that is designed to roll (run) farther than it flies (usually, but not always, from near the green)

 Example: My chip/chip and run/chip and roll shot hit the pin and dropped in.